kedro-org/kedro/docs/source/introduction/introduction.md

 # What is Kedro?

-Kedro is an open-source Python framework for creating reproducible, maintainable and modular data science code.
-It borrows concepts from software engineering and applies them to machine-learning code; applied concepts include modularity, separation of concerns and versioning.
+Kedro is an open-source Python framework to create reproducible, maintainable and modular data science code.
+It borrows concepts from software engineering and applies them to data science projects to help you build production-ready data pipelines that follow best practices for modularity, separation of concerns and versioning.

 Kedro is hosted by the [LF AI & Data Foundation](https://lfaidata.foundation/).

 For the source code, take a look at the [Kedro repository on Github](https://github.com/kedro-org/kedro).

 ## Learn how to use Kedro

-In the next few chapters, you will learn how to [install Kedro](../get_started/prerequisites.md) and set up your own production-ready data pipelines.
+In the next few chapters, you will learn how to [install Kedro](../get_started/prerequisites.md) and learn some of the key [Kedro concepts](../get_started/kedro_concepts.md).

-Once you are set up, we suggest working through our examples, including:

-- A typical "Hello World" example, for an [entry-level description of the main Kedro concepts](../get_started/hello_kedro.md)
-- An [introduction to the project template](../get_started/example_project.md) using the Iris dataset
+- The first project you create illustrates the basics of the [Kedro project template](../get_started/example_project.md) using the Iris dataset
-- A more detailed [spaceflights tutorial](../tutorial/tutorial_template.md) to give you hands-on experience
+- You can then review the [spaceflights tutorial](../tutorial/tutorial_template.md) for a hands-on experience at building a project with Kedro.

-We also recommend the [frequently asked questions](../faq/faq.md) and the [API reference documentation](/kedro) for additional information.
+We also recommend the [glossary](../resources/glossary.md) and the [API reference documentation](/kedro) for additional information.

 ## Assumptions